Niktux/khameleon/README.md

 Khameleon
 =========

-Khameleon is a PHP5 library that provides a filesystem abstraction layer.
+Khameleon is a filesystem abstraction layer written in PHP 5.3.

 Aim